EmmnauelPure0x1/python_classes/README.md

 ### What is a class?

+- Classes provide a means of bundling up data and functionality together.
 - A class is a collection of functions and methods.
+- Classes are blueprints.
+- Classes are used to define particular objects.

-### OOP Object Oriented Programming
+### OOP - Object Oriented Programming

-### There are four Pillars
+#### There are four Pillars
-- Inheritance (most used)
-- Encapsulation
+- Inheritance: `
+    - ```The mechanism of basing an object or class on another object.```
+    - ```An object created through inheritance, a "child object", acquires all the properties and behaviours of the "parent object/class".```

-- Abstraction
+- Encapsulation:
+    - ```binding of data and the functions that manipulate the data.```
+    - ```this technique encourages decoupling because it prevents external code from being concerned with the internal workings of an object.```

-- Polymorphism
+- Abstraction:

-### Use of classes
+    - ```To handle complexity by hiding unnecessary details from the user. ```
+     - ```Enables the user to implement more complex logic on top of the provided abstraction without understanding or even thinking about all the hidden complexity. ```

-- Helps with DRY
+- Polymorphism:
-    - instead of writing multiple user methods
-    - a class will help with the common attributes of a user and

-### What are classes?
+    - ```Defines instances of many different classes related by some common superclass```